 The second way is to simply install the VuePilot software onto your Raspberry Pi yourself using the snap installation steps below and configure the automatic startup steps if you wish.

-If you’re planning to use the Raspberry Pi as a dedicated VuePilot player, then we recommend flashing the official image onto your device as it’s quick, easy and fully supported by us.
+If you’re planning to use the Raspberry Pi as a dedicated VuePilot player, then we recommend flashing the official image onto your device as it’s quick, easy and contains a number of optimizations designed for 24/7 digital signage usage.

 Option 1: Using The Official VuePilot Image